Research

 Working papers

 Is urban wastewater treatment effective in India?
-Evidence from water quality and infant mortalityR&R Economic Journal (link to the latest version)
+Evidence from water quality and infant mortalityR&R at Economic Journal (link to the latest version)

 Abstract